 We have a high interest UBank Account that we love, but that’s not the only bank with high interest savings accounts.
 A good resources for checking out banks are CANSTAR and Rate City but again, don’t worry about that until you are here.

 I have listed the main banks in Australia that allow you to open your account before arriving in Australia.
 Check each out and make an educated decision on what bank works best for you.

-Why You Should Open Your Bank Account Before You Move
+Why Open an Australian Bank Account Before You Move

 The first two weeks in Sydney are hectic.